GalSim-developers/GalSim/docs/photon.rst

     photon_ops
                 Prior to accumulating on the sensor, one might want to apply one or more `Photon Operators` to the photons.
-These operators can be used to apply a variety of effects ot the photons: changing their fluxes or positions, assigning wavelengths or incidence angles, etc.  The ``photon_ops`` argument should be a list of any such operators you want to apply.
+These operators can be used to apply a variety of effects to the photons: changing their fluxes or positions, assigning wavelengths or incidence angles, etc.  The ``photon_ops`` argument should be a list of any such operators you want to apply.